Toyota Supply Chain

 Key Insights: Foundations for Alignment

 Teams operated with different frameworks for how concepts and relationships are defined.
-These misalignments extended beyond data tracking to fundamental disagreements about how the supply chain itself was understood.
+These misalignments extended beyond data to fundamental disagreements about how the supply chain itself was understood.

 For instance, one group might define a vehicle as "in transit" once it leaves the factory, while another only after it's loaded onto a railcar.
 These disconnects made it hard to coordinate actions, assign ownership, or surface issues.